curiousTauseef/Jango/README.md

 NOTE: ALWAYS USE JANGO IN SUDO MODE, ELSE IT MIGHT NOT WORK PROPERLY.

-To start using jango, open python interpreter and type
+To start using jango, open terminal and type

     sudo python
     from jango import jango